-- Full acceptance is awarded to students satisfying all acceptance criteria (stated below). - Acceptance with academic requirement is provided to students who have not satisfied all of the criteria, but who have given evidence that they may succeed in the degree program. - Special acceptance is reserved for non-degree-seeking students.
+- Full acceptance is awarded to students satisfying all acceptance criteria (stated below). - Acceptance with academic requirement is provided to students who have not satisfied all of the criteria, but who have given evidence that they may succeed in the degree program.
+A 'B' grade or better in the first four courses is required before a student can be converted to Full Acceptance status. - Special acceptance is reserved for non-degree-seeking students.
 This status does not preclude applying for full acceptance in any Oceanographic Center Program.
 Enrollment in, or satisfactory completion of, courses while in non-degree seeking student status does not guarantee admission to any program.
 Although there are no specific admission criteria, non-degree admittance will only be awarded to students that have demonstrated the ability to successfully complete a graduate course.
 Non-degree seeking students are limited to a total of 2 courses.